 Because victims are conditioned to be compliant, many internalize the false and harmful claims and begin to blame themselves.
 Further, those close to the victim have the unique opportunity to help and support her.
 When they choose to blame her, overtly or covertly, they are enabling the abuser and putting the victim into harm’s way.

 What Does Victim Blaming Look Like?

 Wonder if you have experienced victim blaming?
-Here are some common statements that indicate that you are being blamed for the abuse and betrayal:
+Here are some common statements that indicate that others are blaming you for the abuse and betrayal.

 - “How have you contributed to your husbands infidelity?”

 - “If you make yourself more available, he wouldn’t need to act out.”